Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Systematic Uncertainties

 Naively one would expect the background level $B$ in Eq.~(\ref{eq:bkgd}) to be the same for all $\phis$ slices because the underlying background should not depend on the signal (or orientation of the trigger particle).
 However, there could be biases in the event samples with trigger particles at different $\phis$ such that they contain slightly different underlying background multiplicities due to the possible difference in jet-like correlated multiplicities at different $\phis$ and the overall constraints caused by centrality cuts on the reference multiplicity.
 In our analysis we use different $B$ values for different $\phis$ slices, each independently obtained using \zyam\ on the correlation function of the corresponding slice.

 One source of systematic uncertainty on $B$ is due to the limited range in $\dphi$ where the background-subtracted correlations appear to have a minimum `plateau'.
-This part of the systematic uncertainty is assessed by varying the size of the normalization range in $\dphi$ between $\pi/12$ and $\pi/4$ (default range is $\pi/6$), similarly to Ref.~\cite{jetspec}.
+This part of the systematic uncertainty is assessed by varying the size of the normalization range in $\dphi$ between $\pi/12$ and $\pi/4$ (the default range is $\pi/6$), similar to Ref.~\cite{Adams:2005ph}.

 The \zyam\ assumption likely gives an upper limit to the underlying background level.
-One could make an improved assessment of the background level with more stringent requirements, such as using three-particle correlation \zyam~\cite{3part}.
+One could make an improved assessment of the background level with more stringent requirements, such as using three-particle correlation \zyam~\cite{Abelev:2008ac}.
 However, the analysis of three-particle correlation within a limited $\phis$ range of the trigger particle is difficult.

 In this paper, we assess this part of the systematic uncertainty on $B$ by comparing to the \zyam\ backgrounds obtained separately from correlation functions at positive $\phit-\psiEP$ and negative $\phit-\psiEP$.
 Those \zyam\ backgrounds are always lower than our default $B$ from \zyam\ of the combined correlation function of positive and negative $\phit-\psiEP$.
-This is because the separately analyzed correlation functions are asymmetric about $\dphi=0$ and $\dphi=\pi$, and the \zyam\ is determined by only one side of the correlation function~\cite{Konzer,KonzerQM}, whereas in our combined correlation functions reported here, the two sides of the separately analyzed asymmetric correlation functions are averaged.
+This is because the separately analyzed correlation functions are asymmetric about $\dphi=0$ and $\dphi=\pi$, and the \zyam\ is determined by only one side of the correlation function~\cite{Wang:2008hg,Konzer:2009xp}, whereas in our combined correlation functions reported here, the two sides of the separately analyzed asymmetric correlation functions are averaged.
 We treat the difference between the \zyam\ background from this paper and that obtained from the asymmetric correlation functions as an additional, one-sided systematic uncertainty on $B$.